eskenderayadi/Spam-detector-LLM/README.md

 # Spam Detector LLM

-A Chainlit app that classifies text messages as `spam` or `not spam` using a GPT-2 124M-style classifier fine-tuned with LoRA.
+A Chainlit app that classifies text messages as `spam` or `not spam` using OpenAI's GPT-2 124M-style classifier fine-tuned with LoRA.

 The model architecture and training workflow are based on Sebastian Raschka's book and reference implementation.
 See [Citation](#citation).